SAP-samples/teched2025-DA160/exercises/ex3/README.md

 ### (Optional) Additional Steps after the Installation

+> [!NOTE]
-If you're new to the BDC, please skip this part to ensure you have enough time to finish the whole class.
-You can always come back to this later.
+> If you're new to the SAP BDC, please skip this part and move to the next exercise 3.3 to ensure you have enough time to finish the whole class.
+You can always come back to this part later.

 After installation is complete, there are a few more steps need to be communicated to the relevant SAP Datasphere and Analytics Cloud administrators, to ensure that the intelligent application is ready to provide data to users.
 Due to the time limitation we will not dive deeper into the details of this part, please read the followings if you're interested.